aantron/better-enums/doc/tutorial/7-representation.md

       compatible with $cxx98, where those names aren't available in a portable manner.

-%% description = Underlying representation.
+%% description = The underlying memory representation of a Better Enum, including size and alignment.